-UAS registries hold both public and private UAS information resulting from the UAS RID registration.
-Given these different uses, and to improve scalability, security and simplicity of administration, the public and private information can be stored in different registries, indeed different types of registry.
+UAS registries can hold both public and private UAS information resulting from the DRIP identifier registration process.
+Given these different uses, and to improve scalability, security, and simplicity of administration, the public and private information can be stored in different registries.
+A DRIP identifier is amenable to handling as an Internet domain name (at an arbitrary level in the hierarchy).
+It also can be registered in at least a pseudo-domain (e.g. .ip6.arpa for reverse lookup), or as a sub-domain (for forward lookup).
+This section introduces the public and private information registries for DRIP identifiers.